KhosroBahrami/Deep_Compression/README.md

 After pruning, the network is trained for a number of iterations (1000 iterations) while making the prunned values to zero.

 ### 4. Quantization
 There are different types of quantizations.
-In this code, clutering-based quantization is used based on K-means clustering.
+In this code, clustering-based quantization is used based on K-means clustering.
 For VGG, 20 clusters is used to get high performance.
 With less number of clusters, there is drop in the accuracy.

 ### 5. Quantization & fine tunning